antonkvm/sudoku-solver/README.md

 ## Heuristic trade-off

 The performance generally improved when I added new heuristics and optimizations, but interestingly, adding the Least Constraining Value (LCV) Heuristic resulted in both better and worse performace, depending on the input puzzle.
 This shows that implementing a new heuristic is not a guaranteed improvement for every input, but rather just increases the chance of improvement.
-Kind of like different sorting algorithms have different performances for different inputs.

 | Optimization                | intermediate | difficult2 | notfun | skiena_hard |
 |-----------------------------|:------------:|:----------:|:------:|:-----------:|